Cyclone Alfred: What’s making the storm unusual and why are forecasters concerned?

 As Tropical Cyclone Alfred barrels toward Australia's eastern coast, residents from Brisbane to northern New South Wales are bracing for a storm event not seen in over half a century.

-The cyclone, currently a Category 2 system, is expected to make landfall between the Sunshine Coast and Gold Coast early Friday, bringing destructive winds, life-threatening flooding, and coastal erosion to some of Australia’s most densely populated areas.
+The cyclone, currently a Category 2 system, is expected to make landfall between Noosa and Coolangatta, north of Brisbane, late on Friday or early Saturday, bringing destructive winds, life-threatening flooding, and coastal erosion to some of Australia’s most densely populated areas.

 According to the Bureau of Meteorology, Alfred could possibly reach a Category 3 status but the chances of that remain low.
 However, the storm was expected to remain on the stronger end of Category 2 when it makes landfall.